-Figure 4-8 Firmware Update Tab
+Figure 4-9 Firmware Update Tab

-Depending upon which code you wish to update, click on either Update Instrument Firmware, or Update Communications Firmware.
+Depending upon which code you wish to update, click on Update Instrument Firmware or Update Communications Firmware.
 You will then be prompted for a file.
-Navigate to the location firmware file's location (on the Gamry software CD or on your computer's hard drive) and then press Open.
+Navigate to the file's location (on the Gamry software CD or on your computer's hard drive) and then press Open.
 The update procedure will begin.
-You should see a status bar that shows the progress of the update.
-The USB indicator on the Reference 3000 should turn red during the procedure.

-Press OK, once the update is successful, .
-Your Reference 3000 is once again ready for use.
+A status bar shows the progress of the update.
+The USB indicator on the Reference 3000 should also turn red during the procedure.
+Once the update is successful, press OK and your Reference 3000 will be ready for use.

-Should you encounter a problem updating the firmware in your Reference 3000, immediately contact Gamry Instruments for assistance.
+Once again, appropriate update files can be obtained from the Gamry Instruments website at www.gamry.com.
+Should you encounter a problem updating the firmware in your Reference 3000, please contact Gamry Instruments for assistance.

-Interrupting a firmware download can cause a catastrophic failure of your system.
+Interrupting a firmware update can cause a catastrophic failure of your system.
 Do not turn off the Reference 3000, do not unplug the USB cable, and do not stop the host computer operation when the USB LED is a steady red color.

-Do not interrupt a firmware download that is in progress.
-An incomplete download can render a Reference 3000 inoperable until it is returned to Gamry for reprogramming.
+Do not interrupt a firmware update that is in progress.
+An incomplete update can render a Reference 3000 inoperable until it is returned to Gamry for reprogramming.